cmpaul/hundredtoone/readme.md

-# Hundred to One
+# hundredto.one

-An app that helps you brainstorm 100 ideas, prioritize them, and whittle them down to 1.
+Generate 100 ideas quickly.
+Prioritize the top 10 to investigate.
+Take critical action on the top idea.
 Use it solo or with friends!

+Based on Nick Dentley's blog post, [100:10:1 - a game design method you can use to design anything](https://www.nickbentley.games/the-100-10-1-method-for-game-design/)

 Built with [Svelte](https://svelte.dev) and [Begin](https://begin.com).